 - Advanced athletes do to failure.

-The results from exercising with a weighted vest can be a leaner, stronger , and healthier body.
+The results of exercising with a weighted vest can be a leaner, stronger, and healthier physique.